Why Goats?

 Goats also bring humor and joy in a way few other animals can.
 They’re playful, clever, and full of personality.
 The kids run, climb, and balance on anything they can find.
 Logs, stumps, feeders, while the adults play lazy headbutt games on cool afternoons.
-They’re interactive animals; they make eye contact, respond to your voice, and often come looking for scratches or a tug on your shirt sleeve just to say hello.
+They’re interactive animals.
+They make eye contact, respond to your voice, and often come looking for scratches or a tug on your shirt sleeve just to say hello.

 For us, goats began as a way to feed our family and live more independently, but like most good things, it grew.
 Once you’ve seen what a few good does can do, it’s hard not to imagine what ten could accomplish.
 The next step was turning that rhythm into something lasting.
 A herd that could provide milk for others, build a reputation for quality, and support our family in return.
 That’s when registration became more than paperwork, it became part of our plan to make Loki Farms something that lasts.

 Goats are a perfect fit for small farms and homesteads.
 They don’t need endless pasture or specialized equipment.
 Just good hay, clean water, shelter, and appropriate loose minerals.
 They give back in spades: milk, soap, cheese, butter, and enough "cool" manure to keep any garden thriving.
-For many families, goats are the easiest way to gain a real measure of independence.
+For many homesteads, goats are the easiest way to gain a real measure of independence.
 Fresh milk you don’t have to buy, healthy protein if you're open to that, and a reason to step outside and breathe for a bit every day.
 I love just going out and sitting in their pen at times.
 They all usually come up for scratches and to just hang.

 We chose goats because they were practical.
-Cows are wonderful, but they produce more milk than most families could ever use themselves, require heavy-duty fencing, take up more space than we wanted to dedicate, and the feed bill would be much higher.
+Cows are wonderful, but they produce more milk than most families could ever use themselves, require heavy duty fencing, take up more space than we wanted to dedicate, and the feed bill would be much higher.
 Sheep, another good option, can make incredible cheese, but their lactations are shorter, their yield smaller, and they can be more fragile in our humid climate.
 Goats hit the balance point.
 Productive without being overwhelming, sturdy without being hard on the land.

 Why Start With Registered

-When we started with goats, the goal was simple: milk for our family and a step toward self-reliance.
+When we started with goats, the goal was simple: milk for our homestead and a step toward self-reliance.
 But the deeper we got into breeding and improving our herd, the more we realized how much tracking and lineage matter.
 Registration isn’t just about paperwork it’s about purpose.

 For a small farm, or even a homestead focused on sustaining only itself, registered goats are a smart investment.
 They sell faster, to a wider audience, and at higher prices.
 There is an overabundance of goats on the market.
 If they're not registered, they either don't sell, or sell for a fraction of what they're worth.
 Having your goats registered with a breed registry, you aren't getting stuck with more animals than you intended, or having to make the hard choice to take them to a sale barn, use them for meat, or resign to feeding all those extra mouths for life.
 You're giving them the best chance to go to a good home where they can be productive long term.
 When people buy registered stock, they know what they’re getting, and are willing to pay more for it.
 They're getting a goat with a known pedigree, predictable production, and traceable genetics.
 That transparency builds trust.
 It also builds reputation, which is priceless when you’re planning to turn your herd into part of your family’s income.

 Registration also helps us measure progress.
 We can track milk yield, structure, udder attachments, and temperament over generations.
 It gives us another way to pair animals intentionally, not just by appearance or convenience, but by data and results.
-When we look back at our herd records, we can see where each improvement came from: stronger legs, better milk flavor, smoother foreudders.
+When we look back at our herd records, we can see where each improvement came from: stronger legs, better milk quality, smoother foreudders.
 That’s the kind of refinement that happens when you know your starting point.

 There’s also a sense of accountability and stewardship that comes with working inside a registered herd.
 These animals carry the history of the Oberhasli breed, decades of careful breeding and selection.
 Keeping records, submitting registrations, and improving each generation isn’t about chasing ribbons; it’s about preserving and continuously improving something worth keeping.

 And, simply put, registered goats make business sense.
 They hold value better, appeal to both homesteaders and other breeders, and open doors for growth, milk testing, linear appraisal, and genetic performance programs.
-They’re not just part of a farm; they’re part of a legacy.
+They’re not just part of a farm, they’re part of a legacy.

-For us at Loki Farms, registration ties everything together: the heart of homesteading, the science of breeding, and the future of a small family business built on trust and quality.
+For us at Loki Farms, registration ties everything together.
+The heart of homesteading, the science of breeding, and the future of a small family business built on trust and quality.

 Once we knew we wanted to build a herd with real staying power, the next question was: which breed?
 There are dozens of dairy goats to choose from, but one stood out to us from the beginning.
-Not just for its looks, though they are pretty, but for their balance, temperament, and its milk.
+Not just for its looks, though they are pretty, but for their balance, temperament, and milk.

 Why Oberhasli